 Exelon disagrees with the IRS disallowance of the deferral of gain and specifically with the characterization of its purchase and leaseback as a SILO.
 Exelon has been in discussions with the Appeals Division of the IRS (IRS Appeals) for several months in an attempt to reach a settlement on both the involuntary conversion and like-kind exchange, in a manner commensurate with Exelon's and the IRS' respective hazards of litigation with respect to each issue.
-During the second quarter of 2009, Exelon determined that a settlement with IRS Appeals is unlikely and that Exelon will be required to initiate litigation in order to resolve the issues.
+During the second quarter of 2009, Exelon determined that a settlement with IRS Appeals was unlikely and that Exelon will be required to initiate litigation in order to resolve the issues.

-Accordingly, Exelon has concluded that it has sufficient new information that a change in measurement under FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109" (FIN 48) is required.
+Accordingly, Exelon concluded that it had sufficient new information that a change in measurement was required during the second quarter of 2009.
 As a result of the required re-measurement of these two positions in the second quarter, Exelon recorded a \$31 million (after-tax) interest benefit of which \$40 million (after-tax) was recorded at ComEd.
 The difference in amounts recorded at Exelon and ComEd is due to the method of allocating interest to the Registrants.

 Due to the fact that tax litigation often results in a negotiated settlement, Exelon believes that an eventual settlement on the involuntary conversion position remains a likely outcome.
-In accordance with FIN 48, Exelon and ComEd have established a liability for an unrecognized tax benefit consistent with their view as to a likely settlement.
-Exelon believes that, due to the length of the litigation process, it is unlikely that it will engage in further substantive settlement discussions regarding the involuntary conversion position within the next twelve months.
+Exelon and ComEd have established a liability for an unrecognized tax benefit consistent with their view as to a likely settlement.
+Management has considered the progress of the ongoing potential of a settlement and determined that there were no new developments during the third quarter of 2009 that led to a re-measurement of the amounts recorded.
+Based on management's expectations as to the ongoing potential of a settlement, it is reasonably possible that the unrecognized tax benefits related to this issue may significantly increase or decrease within the next 12 months.
+It is not possible at this time to predict the amount, if any, of such a change.